 Update – January 24, 2018

 Turns out, I’m actually a bipolar bear.
-I was diagnosed after a terrible, horrible incident in August, 2017, which ended with me and my husband in jail.
+I was diagnosed after a terrible, horrible incident in August, 2017.
 I have also come to realize I am an alcoholic.
 That’s not an easy thing to write.
 Nothing is easy to write right now.
 I have no energy for creativity.
 I blame the pills I’m on, but I won’t stop taking them.

 The thing no one realizes is that after a RnY surgery, if you drink, you can quickly become an alcoholic.
 I can drink one drink and feel drunk nearly instantly, but then it fades really quickly, so I drink another, and before I know it, I’m blackout drunk.
 I have no memory of what I’ve said or done.
 I have done some horrible things whilst in this state, and I can’t remember any of it.
 I think that is the worst part–knowing I’ve done something wrong, but not knowing exactly what it was or why I did it.

 I nearly destroyed my marriage because of my drinking and my disorder.
 I always thought I was strong, but with those emotions running through me constantly, I was terrible and weak.
 I could not control myself.
 I had no control.

 I met another woman who got a DUI during my sheriff’s work who also had the same surgery.
 She also became addicted to alcohol very quickly.
 She was out of control as well.

 If you get this surgery, don’t drink so much, huh?
 Just have that one drink and stop there.
 Even after one drink, I’d sometimes not remember things I’d just said.
 I love wine.
 I miss my wine, but I’d miss my husband much more, so I do not drink anything.
 I don’t even taste, because sometimes, tastes can make me feel drunk.
 It goes right through the pouch, directly into the intestines, where it hits the body all at once.
 Boom.
 Drunk!